Compatibility of Ceramic Cookware and Different Stovetops – Electric | Glass | Gas | Induction

+Yes, you can use ceramic cookware on electric stove.
 Ceramic-coated pots and pans are heat resistant.
-They can take high temperatures (of 850°F and less) without getting damaged.
+They can take high temperatures (of up to 850°F) without getting damaged.
 Therefore, you can use them on electric stoves because they won’t be affected by the high heat.

 The fact that ceramic is resistant to heat means that you can use the cookware on most stovetops to accommodate metal.

 Electric stove differs in how the burners are designed and the amount of heat they give off.
-The traditional electric stovetops have flat coils that become heat when they are connected to electricity.
+Traditional electric stovetops have flat coils that become heated when they are connected to electricity.

 There are electric cooktops that have solid disks, and these are easier to clean.
 You can use nonstick ceramic cookware sets on either of these stovetops.

-There are two types of glass stovetops: a radiant burner and those with a halogen burner.
+Yes, you can use ceramic pans on glass top stoces.
+There are two types of glass stovetops: a radiant burners and those with a halogen burners.
 You can use ceramic cookware on both of them.